One Million B.C.: Plot

 A group of modern-day hikers caught in a storm seek shelter in a cave.
 They encounter an anthropologist who interprets prehistoric carvings that introduce the story of a young caveman.

 Akhoba, head of the Rock Tribe, leads a hunting party.
 His son Tumak begs the right to his first kill, a small Triceratops which he wrestles to death.
 An elderly man in the party falls from a cliff and is left to die.
 The party arrives at the Rock Tribe's cave with their prey.
-The beast is cooked on a fire.
-When it is done, the strongest feed first, next the women and children, then the few elderly pick the scraps.
+The beast is cooked on an open fire.
+When it is done, the strongest feed first, next the women and children, then the few elderly pick through the scraps.
 Tumak defends his portion from demands by Akhoba.
 They fight and Akhoba knocks Tumak over a cliff as his mother watches.
-Tumak recovers to find a Woolly Mammoth attacking him.
+Tumak recovers to find a mastodon attacking him.
 He runs and climbs a tree.
-The Mammoth rams the tree and knocks it into a river.
+The mastodon rams the tree and knocks it into a river.

 Tumak floats downstream unconscious and is found by Loana of the Shell Tribe.
 Her tribesmen answer her shell horn call and take Tumak to their cave.
-The tribe gathers for a meal of vegetables, shared orderly with the children, women and elderly served first.
+The tribe gathers for a meal of vegetables, shared orderly with the children, women, and elderly served first.
 Tumak awakes and Loana gives him food, which he guards as he eats, perplexing the tribe who share and do not fight.
 Tumak looks on, confused by the customs of the Shell Tribe.

-Meanwhile, Akhoba leads a hunting party into the hills but is injured trying to take down a Muskox.
+Meanwhile, Akhoba leads a hunting party into the hills but is injured trying to take down a muskox.
 As Akhoba lies injured, a younger hunter asserts authority over the others and takes Akhoba's place as leader, leaving Akhoba to die.
 Later, Akhoba, crippled, shows up at the cave but is treated with contempt.

 Tumak adjusts slowly to life with the Shell Tribe.
-He helps the children gather food by shaking fruit out of a tree and they teach him how to laugh.
+He helps the children gather food by shaking fruit out of a tree, and they teach him how to laugh.
 He tries to fish with Loana but grows frustrated, as spearfishing is not like land hunting.
 While he is fishing, an Allosaurus traps a child in a tree.
 Tumak uses a borrowed spear to kill the dinosaur and save the child, but does not want to return the spear to its owner.
 Later that night, Tumak steals the spear and a hammer from their maker, and attacks him when he tries to reclaim them.
 The tribal leader, Loana's father, banishes Tumak.